Story at a glance:

 Here we explore some of the most popular types of wood for construction.

-Common Types of Hardwood
+Common Types of Hardwoods

-Some of the most common types of hardwood include but are not limited to:
+Some of the most common types of hardwood include, but are not limited to:

 Oak